Damon Salesa: Academic career

-He was an associate professor of history at the University of Michigan, before returning to Auckland where he has been co-head of Te Wānanga o Waipapa (School of Māori Studies and Pacific Studies) and pro vice-chancellor (Pacific) at the University of Auckland.
+He was an associate professor of history at the University of Michigan, before returning to Auckland where he was co-head of Te Wānanga o Waipapa (School of Māori Studies and Pacific Studies) and pro vice-chancellor (Pacific) at the University of Auckland.

-Salesa is a Fellow of the Royal Society Te Apārangi.

 In 2017, Salesa attracted significant press both with claims that Auckland has "residential segregation", and that Pacific Island sports stars are denied governance roles.

 In November 2021, Salesa was appointed as Vice-Chancellor of Auckland University of Technology (AUT).
 In late October 2022, Salesa confirmed that AUT was proceeding with plans to make 250 full-time staff including 170 academic staff redundant.
-In justifying the redundancies, Salesa cited rising salary costs, declining government funding, and a projected decline in the number of student enrollments for 2023.
+In justifying the redundancies, Salesa cited rising salary costs, declining government funding, and a projected decline in the number of student enrolments for 2023.
 In response, the Tertiary Education Union announced that it would take legal action against AUT in an attempt to halt the 170 academic staff redundancies.
 In early January 2023, the Employment Relations Authority (ERA) ruled that AUT had violated its collective employment agreement with academic staff and ordered the University to rescind the 170 severance notices it had issued in December 2022.

 Awards

 In 2021, Salesa was elected a Fellow of the Royal Society Te Apārangi, in recognition of "his outstanding interdisciplinary contribution to Pacific Studies".

+He won the General non-fiction award at the 2024 Ockham New Zealand Book Awards for An Indigenous Ocean.

+In 2023, he was elected an Honorary Fellow of Oriel College, Oxford.